csoltenborn/GoogleTestAdapter/README.md

 GTA can be used to run tests from the command line, which can be done making use of VS's [VSTest.Console.exe](https://msdn.microsoft.com/en-us/library/jj155800.aspx).
 GTA supports all the tool's command line options, including `/UseVsixExtensions` and `/TestAdapterPath`.

 Note, however, that VSTest.Console.exe will not make use of GTA solution settings (if the solution containing the tests happens to use such settings).
 All settings to be used by VSTest.Console.exe need to be passed using the `/Settings` command line option.
-Note also that GTA currently has issues with running X64 tests via VSTest.Console.exe (see [#21](https://github.com/csoltenborn/GoogleTestAdapter/issues/21)).
+Note also that the `$(SolutionDir)` placeholder is neither available in the *Test setup/teardown batch file* options nor in the *Additional test execution parameters* option.
+Finally, note that GTA currently has issues with running X64 tests via VSTest.Console.exe (see [#21](https://github.com/csoltenborn/GoogleTestAdapter/issues/21)).

 The tests to be run can be selected via the `/TestCaseFilter` option.
 Filters need to follow the syntax as described in this [blog entry](http://blogs.msdn.com/b/vikramagrawal/archive/2012/07/23/running-selective-unit-tests-in-vs-2012-rc-using-testcasefilter.aspx).
 GTA supports the following test properties: